mulle-core/mulle-sprintf/README.md

 Used modifiers: `l`

-## Use
+## Usage

 ### Convenient

 mulle-sprintf uses a dynamic loading scheme to add conversion routines.
 It is important that the linker doesn't strip presumably "dead" code.
-This will happen if you link mulle-sprintf as a static library without using --all_load or some such.
+This will happen if you link mulle-sprintf as a static library without using `--all_load` or some such.
 [Reference](//www.chrisgummer.com/llvm-load_all-and-force_load)